peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 The monument sits only about 50 metres above the start line.
 It almost beckons you.
 50 metres of climb spread across what seems like a short distance.
 I know I can't even come close to winning the race over all but maybe, I think, just maybe...

-And so the whistle goes and I make the split second decision to go for King of the Hill.
+And so the whistle goes and I make the split-second decision to go for King of the Hill.
 I'm off the line well and up the first steep section at a sprint.
 As we turn onto the path I'm sitting in second, right on the shoulder of the first place lad.

->I make the split second decision to go for King of the Hill.
+>I make the split-second decision to go for King of the Hill.
 I'm off the line well and up the first steep section at a sprint.
 As we turn onto the path I'm sitting in second...

 It's as we start to run along the flatter section that skirts the hill that I realise my error.
 I had thought it was about 400m to the summit, it's actually about 800m.
 I glance at my watch and realise I've sprinted up the hill at a pace quicker than my fastest ever kilometre pace.
 Within a minute of starting I realise that I'm doomed.